Buying real estate in Slovenia?

 Do banks lend to US citizens in Slovenia in 2026?

-US citizens generally receive similar treatment to other non-EU foreign nationals when applying for mortgages in Slovenia, meaning no special advantage or disadvantage compared to Canadians, Australians, or other OECD-country applicants.
+US citizens generally receive similar treatment to other non-EU foreign nationals when applying for mortgages in Slovenia, meaning you are not singled out for worse terms, but you are not given any special advantage either compared to, say, a British or Canadian buyer.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Slovenia.